 SATPIN and CVC Words

-The SATPIN letters are the first 6 recommended letters to teach children in the Jolly Phonics synthetic approach to teaching reading and writing program.
+The SATPIN letters are the first 6 recommended letters to teach children in structured synthetic approach to teaching reading and writing program.
 It is a well-known synthetic phonics method of teaching the letter sounds in a way that is fun and multi-sensory.
 Children learn how to use the letter sounds to read and write words.
 The letters are not been introduced in alphabetical order.
 The first group (s, a, t, i, p, n) has been chosen because they make more simple three-letter words than any other six letters.